Oral Arguments and Civil Appeals

 Participation in oral arguments is not mandatory, and it can be waived.
 In fact, an old saying in law often notes that although you can win an appeal on the brief, you can only lose it at oral argument.
 While that may be subject to debate, it accurately underscores the important role oral arguments can play when working to ensure the judicial “audience” understands your arguments, and when guiding the overall trajectory of the case toward the most positive outcome possible.

 Oral arguments can be challenging for even the most battle-tested trial lawyer, which is why preparation and experience in this unique area of law are so crucially important.
-Whether serving as lead counsel or consultants, our appellate attorneys at Hendershot, Cowart & Hisey, P.C. work closely with trial attorneys with all aspects of research, written briefs, and preparation of oral arguments, in addition to litigation strategy and mandamus and interlocutory matters.
+Whether serving as lead counsel or consultants, our appellate attorneys at Hendershot Cowart, P.C. work closely with trial attorneys with all aspects of research, written briefs, and preparation of oral arguments, in addition to litigation strategy and mandamus and interlocutory matters.

 Our civil appeal team is led by Managing Shareholder Trey Hendershot, who has conducted oral arguments before the State Court of Appeals throughout Texas and the United States Court of Appeals for the 5th Court of Appeals in Texas.
-With an approach centered on preparation and thoroughness, our entire appellate team aligns our goals with that of our client, and provides guidance through every step of the process.
+With an approach centered on preparation and thoroughness, our entire appellate team aligns our goals with that of our client, and provides guidance through every step of the Texas civil appeals process.

 To learn more about our appellate services and how our law firm can help you, or to discuss a potential civil appeals case in any Texas court, fill out our online contact form or call (713) 909-7323 to speak with a member of our team.